 The price of gold bullion from the Treasury for international transactions was thereafter raised to $35 an ounce, allowing the Federal Reserve to book a profit at the expense of private individuals.
 This episode and state profit has been criticised as on the greatest heists in the history of the United States.
 For this reason amongst others, American gold investors often prefer to hold their gold bullion off-shore, with Switzerland being a favourite vault locations.

 The Gold Eagle is the official gold bullion coin of the United States of America.
 First released by the United States Mint in 1986.
 The Gold Eagle is offered in 1/10 oz, 1/4 oz, 1/2 oz, and 1 oz denominations, and is guaranteed by the US government to contain the stated amount of actual gold bullion weight in troy ounces.
 The actual gold bullion content is 0.9167 or 22 carat.
 It is authorized by the United States Congress and is backed by the United States Mint for weight and content.

 Though we advocate keeping some gold and silver bullion coins at home for use in extremis, keeping anything more than a few hundred dollars in gold coin form is not necessarily advisable.
-For more substantial gold bullion investment we advocate that investors buy ‘allocated’ gold bullion that is stored in professional market vaults.
+For more substantial gold bullion investment we advocate that investors buy ‘allocated’ gold bullion bars that are stored in professional market vaults.
 Read our guide to gold investment options for more.

 Gold Exchange Standard